Argentina Gross Domestic Product: Nominal

 1965 - 2020 | Yearly | USD mn | World Bank

 AR: GDP: USD: Gross Value Added at Factor Cost: Agriculture data was reported at 26.187 USD bn in 2020.
 This records a decrease from the previous number of 27.120 USD bn for 2019.
-AR: GDP: USD: Gross Value Added at Factor Cost: Agriculture data is updated yearly, averaging 12.218 USD bn from Dec 1965 to 2020, with 56 observations.
+AR: GDP: USD: Gross Value Added at Factor Cost: Agriculture data is updated yearly, averaging 12.218 USD bn from Dec 1965 (Median) to 2020, with 56 observations.
 The data reached an all-time high of 37.105 USD bn in 2011 and a record low of 2.421 USD bn in 1967.
 AR: GDP: USD: Gross Value Added at Factor Cost: Agriculture data remains active status in CEIC and is reported by World Bank.
 The data is categorized under Global Database’s Argentina – Table AR.World Bank.WDI: Gross Domestic Product: Nominal.
 Agriculture corresponds to ISIC divisions 1-5 and includes forestry, hunting, and fishing, as well as cultivation of crops and livestock production.
 Value added is the net output of a sector after adding up all outputs and subtracting intermediate inputs.
 It is calculated without making deductions for depreciation of fabricated assets or depletion and degradation of natural resources.
 The origin of value added is determined by the International Standard Industrial Classification (ISIC), revision 3.
 Data are in current U.S. dollars.; ; World Bank national accounts data, and OECD National Accounts data files.; Gap-filled total; Note: Data for OECD countries are based on ISIC, revision 4.

 Last Frequency Range